 - PROBLEM: The flame is on, but no warm air is blowing out.

-- SOLUTION: Check the thermostat is on the appropriate leveling.
+- SOLUTION: Check the thermostat is on the appropriate level.
 If needed, adjust the temperature settings and blower to ensure the thermostat is set higher than the current room temperature for proper air intake.

 - PROBLEM: The ember bed is glowing, but there is no flame.